duckduckgo/duckduckhack-docs/submitting/pull-request.md

 ## Submitting a Pull Request

+> Already experienced with pull requests?
+Make sure to paste your [Instant Answer Page URL](https://duckduckhack.com) in the description!

 1. Open a **new browser tab** and go to your remote repository.
 For example, for Goodies: **`https://github.com/YOUR_GITHUB_USERNAME/zeroclickinfo-goodies`**.